Sheriff: Last of 4 escaped Mississippi prisoners found

 CRYSTAL SPRINGS, Miss.
-(AP) — The last of four prisoners who escaped from a Mississippi prison was found Thursday morning at a home about 20 miles from the prison, the sheriff announced.
+(AP) — The last of four inmates who escaped from a Mississippi prison was found Thursday morning at a home not far from the detention center, the sheriff announced.

-The Hinds County Sheriff’s Office and U.S. Marshals Fugitive Task Force took Corey Harrison, 22, into custody at a Crystal Springs home and a female acquaintance was also arrested and is facing charges in connection with the escape and investigation, Sheriff Tyree Jones announced in a social media post.
+Corey Harrison, 22, was taken into custody at a home in Crystal Springs, about 20 miles (32 kilometers) from the prison.
+A female acquaintance was also arrested and is facing charges in connection with the escape and investigation, Hinds County Sheriff Tyree Jones said on social media.

 Jones thanked the “state, federal and local law enforcement agencies that assisted with the tense days long investigation and search regarding the escapees.
 All escapees are accounted for.”